Best San Diego Beaches for Running

-While La Jolla is a popular spot for kayaking, snorkeling, and paddle boarding, it’s also a great spot to go running.
+While La Jolla is a popular spot for kayaking, snorkeling, and paddle boarding, it’s also a great spot to for beach running.
 You can start at La Jolla Shores and run north towards Torrey Pines State Reserve.
-There are many shops and restaurants for a post-run treat!
+There are many shops and restaurants in the area if you want to stop for a post-run treat.

 2. Ocean Beach

 While this path isn’t directly on the beach, the views make the run worth it.
 Start at Ocean Beach and follow Sunset Cliffs Boulevard.
 We recommend running here during golden hour, as the views of the sun setting against the golden cliffs is the perfect way to end your run.

 You can either run on the paved path from North Pacific Beach to South Mission Beach or get sandy by running directly on the beach.
 The activities and attractions along the way are endless and provide great people watching as you run.
 From the Belmont Park amusement park to boutique shops, you’ll see a lot of local scenery.

 Start at the Coronado Dog Beach and make your way to the historic Hotel del Coronado.
 If you prefer to run on a paved path, there’s one right off the beach.
 Whichever you choose, you’ll have an excellent view of the ocean and may even get to witness the Navy Seals training if you are out there at the right time!

 Although this spot isn’t on the beach, it still provides the experience of a beach run.
 There are many paved paths through Mission Bay Park that will give you great views of the bay and ocean.

 - Run on flat, wet sand if possible to avoid injuries.